How to Propagate Okinawa Spinach

 Cover the vine with compost leaving the new growth to surface.
 Once done I spread some dried grass cutting on top of it to keep the soil moist.
-If you live in colder region make sure to cover it up.
-However, if you use containers its easier to bring it inside or cover them and leave it on the patio.
+If you live in a colder region make sure to cover it up.
+However, if you use containers it’s easier to bring them inside or cover them and leave them on the patio.
 Bringing it inside would be best.

 This is what my Okinawa herb looked like during the summer and planted under my kaffir lime and moringa oleifera trees.
 As you can see it was almost all green.

 I don’t know really.
-The couple years prior I covered them up and didn’t look at it except that when I needed some I go out and pick them for my usage.
+A year prior I covered them and didn’t look at it except that when I needed some for my soup.
 So I never paid any attention to them.
-This year I made the mistake of planting Moringa trees and citrus too close inside my garden and now I have both citrus and Moringa oleifiera roots all over my little vegetable garden four years prior.
-Big mistakes guys DO NOT PLANT CITRUS or OTHER TREES INSIDE YOU VEGETABLE GARDEN.
+This year I made the mistake of planting Moringa trees and citrus too close inside my garden and now I have both citrus and Moringa Oleifiera roots all over my little vegetable garden four years prior.
+Big mistakes guys DO NOT PLANT CITRUS or OTHER TREES INSIDE YOUR VEGETABLE GARDEN.
 That’s a big no-no.

 There is an upside to this though.
 The trees provide shades for my herbs that don’t have huge roots.
 So, I did not cover them this year.
-That’s when I noticed that the purple leaves on top and on underside was no longer purple but green.
-I was in shocked.
+That’s when I noticed that the purple leaves on top and on the underside were no longer purple but green.
+I was shocked.
 I called my mom right away.

 That didn’t get me anywhere.
 She didn’t know either.
 Dead end.
-So I did a little thinking from my science class, in the stone age and realized, I haven’t gotten a clue.
+So, I did a little thinking when I was in my science class, way back in the stone age and realized, I haven’t gotten a clue.
 However, a thought came to me while I was contemplating.

-I have no scientific proof and only from my educational guess was the summer heat was too harsh and the pigmentation was being burned by the temperature.
-Because of the desert southwest does not get cool during the evening rather it stayed warm for 5 months in the mid 90° F (32.22° C).
+I have no scientific proof only from my educational guess is that the summer heat was too harsh and the pigmentation was being burned by the temperature.
+Because the desert southwest does not get cool during the evening even in the summer rather it stayed warm for 5 months in the mid 90° F (32.22° C).

 Some of you prefer vines or twiners.
 My mom had them climbing her tomato fence.
 It looked like a wall.
 It was beautiful.
 Mine was climbing the chicken cage until my chicken found out its food to them too.